 The Maldives has over 250 resorts, nearly all of them on private islands, and it just seems to be an unstoppable force in terms of growth; about 10 resorts have opened this year alone, many of them 5* or above.
 It’s becoming more difficult to choose between the options and ever more important to be able to discern between the different types of luxury on offer.

 I’ve been a fan of the Soneva luxury concept from the beginning.
 Co-founders Sonu and Eva opened their first hotel in 1995 in The Maldives and have honed their unique philosophy over the past 20 years.
-They have a brand that values understated touches of luxury, stunning architectural design, barefoot living, making the most of the beautiful natural world surrounding their properties and placing environmental protection at the forefront.
+They have a brand that values understated touches of luxury, stunning architectural design, barefoot living, making the most of the beautiful natural world surrounding their properties and placing environmental protection at the forefront as mention in our sustainable Maldives blog.

 I have to say that I keep my finger on the pulse with travel news and about two years ago I first heard about Soneva Jani being built – this was something on a new scale, even for the Maldives (which is already mind-blowing in what it has to offer): 5 islands with 25 water villas and the biggest overwater structure, plus a 5.8km beyond-imaginable lagoon.
 Just outrageous even on paper.
-You can see why i dreamed of going.
+You can see why I was dreaming of staying in a Soneva Jani Overwater Villa.

 It all starts with the ‘no shoes, no news’ concept.
 As soon as you step onto the resort your shoes are taken from you and, for however long you stay, you go around the resort barefoot.
 Does it sound gimmicky?
 A little, but all you can do is relax with soft sand between your feet, glorious sunshine and turquoise ocean everywhere on the horizon – with no worldly worries to distract you.